99travl/doc/README.md

-# 99Travl Server
+# 99Travl Docs

-This project for all parts of the project https://99travl.com which could managed through a server, docs included.
+This project for all parts of the project https://99travl.com which could managed through a server, wesite, admin,...
+Docs included.

 ## Agenda
 1. [System requirements](./docs/sys-req.md)